How to Tie a Coffee Black RubberLegs Stonefly Fly – Step By Step Guide

 Step By Step Fly Fish Food Coffee Black Variation:

 Start by setting the hook in the vise with the bead already slid into place.
-Slide the bead to the back of the hook down the bend to get it out of the way for now.
+Move the bead to the back of the hook.
+Slide it down the bend to get it out of the way for now.
 Start your thread with just a few wraps right behind the hook eye.

 Attach the antenna so that they flare out in opposite directions.
-I like to tie in one side first, then fold it over and secure it on the far side the same way.
+I like to tie in one side first.
+Then, I fold it over and secure it on the far side the same way.

 I like to make this pattern pretty heavy and add a good bit of lead wire.
 Make touching wraps with the lead or lead-free wire and push into the bead securing it all in place.
 Start your thread once again behind the wire and lock everything down.